What are liver tumors?

 There are generally two types of rare malignant tumors and these require more extensive treatment.
 They are:

 Hepatoblastoma is a cancerous liver tumor.
 The liver, the largest organ in the body, consists of right and left lobes.
-(See Anatomy of the liver, below) The disease occurs primarily in younger infants and children.
+The disease occurs primarily in younger infants and children.
 With prompt treatment, hepatoblastoma is remarkably responsive to chemotherapy.
 Hepatoblastoma cancer cells can spread (metastasize) to other areas of the body.
 The most common sites of metastasis are the lungs, abdomen and abdominal structures, and rarely to bone, the central nervous system and bone marrow.

 Hepatocellular (liver carcinoma):